trozware/troz.net-2025/src/post/2025/process-subprocess.md

 terminationStatus: exited(0), standardOutput: Optional("sarah\n"), standardError: ())
 ```

 There are immediate benefits to using Subprocess.
 I didn't have to specify the full path to the `whoami` command, and I didn't have to set up a pipe and a file handle to see the result.
-The type of `result` is a `CollectedResult` which contains the `processIdentifier`, `terminationStatus`, `standardOutput` and `standardError`.
+The type of `output` is a `CollectedResult` which contains the `processIdentifier`, `terminationStatus`, `standardOutput` and `standardError`.
 A `terminationStatus` of 0 means the command completed successfully.

 > **NOTE**: If I had wanted to use a particular version of `whoami`, I could have specified the full path like this:
 >